-- Ensure the water temperature does not exceed 15 degrees; - The water pressure must not exceed 150 bars; - The distance between the hose nozzle and the hull must not be less than 10 centimetres. - Follow the manufacturer's recommendations scrupulously when applying antifouling. - Never cover with antifouling:
+- Ensure the water temperature does not exceed 15 degrees; - The water pressure must not exceed 150 bars; - The distance between the hose nozzle and the hull must not be less than 10 centimetres.

+The wet surface area of the boat is about: 52 m2.

+- Follow the manufacturer's recommendations scrupulously when applying antifouling.

+- Never cover with antifouling:

-- the anodes:
+- the anodes;

 - the earthing plates (Generator / DC/AC converter);

-- the refrigeration unit condenser;

-- the sea water strainers;

-- the sensors of the electronic instruments.
+- the refrigeration unit condenser; the sea water strainers: - the sensors of the electronic instruments.

 - Avoid using copper or tin-based antifouling: these are banned in some countries.

+- 360 Docking version: use an antifoul appropriate for aluminium components to paint the POD.